 Dear Sirs,

-PERFORMANCE BANK GUARANTEE – for Tender No: IDRBT/SYS/VR//2025 – 2026 dated July, 2025 for Supply, Installation and Maintenance of Hardware Security Modules (Network based), PED Device and Backup HSM at IDRBT .
+PERFORMANCE BANK GUARANTEE – for Tender No: IDRBT/SYS/VR//2025 – 2026 dated September 8, 2025 for Supply, Installation and Maintenance of Hardware Security Modules (Network based), at IDRBT .

 WHEREAS

-M/s. (name of System Integrator), a company registered under the Companies Act, 1956, having its registered and corporate office at (address of the System Integrator), (hereinafter referred to as “our constituent”, which expression, unless excluded or repugnant to the context or meaning thereof, includes its successors and assigns), entered into a Purchase Agreement dated….... (hereinafter, referred to as “the said Agreement”) with you (IDRBT) for Supply, Installation and Maintenance of Hardware Security Modules (Network based), PED Device and Backup HSM at IDRBT . as detailed in the said Agreement.
+M/s. (name of System Integrator), a company registered under the Companies Act, 1956, having its registered and corporate office at (address of the System Integrator), (hereinafter referred to as “our constituent”, which expression, unless excluded or repugnant to the context or meaning thereof, includes its successors and assigns), entered into a Purchase Agreement dated….... (hereinafter, referred to as “the said Agreement”) with you (IDRBT) for Supply, Installation and Maintenance of Hardware Security Modules (Network based), at IDRBT . as detailed in the said Agreement.

 We are aware of the fact that in terms of sub-para (…), Section (…), Chapter (…) of the said Agreement, our constituent is required to furnish a Bank Guarantee for an amount Rs……. (in words and figures), being 10% of the Contract Price of Rs. … (in words and figures), as per the said Agreement, as security against breach/default of the said Agreement by our Constituent.